rustinphares/pdf2htmlEXwiki/Author's-Words.md

 The rest part was not so hard, as I've got a little background with C/C++/HTML/CSS/Javascript/Python.
 This is actually of thinking and comparing these languages.

-- Lu Wang

 I'd like to thank Wanmin Liu for the help of testing and promoting this tool, and of course all the contributors to this one-man spare-time project.
 I'm quite happy to see that it's useful to others.

+- Lu Wang
+2013.02.01